 For over a century, Sparrow and Michigan State University have partnered to educate the next generation of health care providers in mid-Michigan.
 In 2010, that long and fruitful relationship was cemented with the signing of an affiliation agreement that expands research, medical education and clinical services, while attracting physician specialists and nurses to address the state’s looming shortages of health-care professionals.

 Sparrow Hospital has longstanding partnerships with MSU’s College of Human Medicine, College of Osteopathic Medicine and College of Nursing.
 The MSU-Sparrow affiliation strengthens these programs through the formation of a Joint Academic Enterprise Committee to guide the implementation of key research, education and service collaborations.

 Sparrow serves as the clinical center for 20 residency programs offered in collaboration with MSU:

 Nursing education has been offered at Michigan State University since 1925, when a five-year program was instituted jointly between the School of Home Economics and the Sparrow Hospital School of Nursing (1899-1961).
 Today, Sparrow Hospital continues to serve as a clinical center for the training of MSU nursing students.

 Sparrow and MSU have a long and successful history raising funds for community health care initiatives.
-For decades, former MSU Hockey Head Coach and Athletic Director, Ron Mason, served as honorary chair for Sparrow’s annual Children’s Miracle Network campaign, which has raised more than $18 million to benefit pediatric services at Sparrow.
+Today, Head Football Coach, Mark Dantonio serves as the honorary chair of this event, which spans more than 30 years of celebrating miracles.
 MSU Basketball Head Coach, Tom Izzo, served as Honorary Chair for 15 years for the Tom Izzo Sparrow Health Classic golf event.
+The late Ron Mason left a legacy of compassion with a named endowed fund (The Ron Mason Fund) to support pediatric rehabilitation at Sparrow.

 The affiliation calls for Sparrow and MSU to share resources in fundraising endeavors.

 Sparrow and MSU’s Athletic Department have proven to be a great team in raising funds for initiatives that improve the health of local communities.

-- Spartan Football Head Coach Mark Dantonio and wife Becky are honorary chairs of the Sparrow Children’s Center Giveathon, part of the Children’s Miracle Network Celebration.
+- Spartan Football Head Coach Mark Dantonio and wife Becky are honorary chairs of the Sparrow Children’s Center Day of Miracles, a Children’s Miracle Network Hospitals telethon, broadcast on WILX Media 10.